canzarlab/Trajan/README.md

 ### To begin ###

 First you will need to obtain a pair of trajectories (trees) using any of the available trajectory-building techniques (Saelens et al. 2018), over 50 trajectory inference methods have been developed since 2014.
-Trajan does not make any assumptions on the type of methods used to build your trajectory, one should take of converting the output in into a suitable input format for Trajan.
+Trajan does not make any assumptions on the type of methods used to build your trajectory, one should take care of converting the output into a suitable input format for Trajan.
 In our examplary workflow we will describe how to transform the output obtained from Monocle (Trapnell, C. et al. 2014) into a suitable input for Trajan.

-In general one should provide for each tree, the following files:
+In general one should provide for each tree, the following files (input/output formats are described in more detail below):
 1. __Edge Set__: ```t.tree```
 2. __Map__: ```t.map```